Cost of Studying in the USA: From Tuition to Living Expenses

 Books and supplies cost anywhere from $1,200 to $1,500, depending on the type of degree program.
 Often, there are a good number of textbooks required.
 While some can be loaned from libraries, or accessed digitally, some will need to be purchased - buying used copies is, of course, a cheaper option than buying brand new.

-Before the first day of class, students need to make sure they have essential study-related equipment such as a laptop, and possibly also a printer.
+Before the first day of class, students need to make sure they have essential study-related equipment such as a laptop.
 On top of this, they'll need to buy stationery, such as notebooks, pens and printer paper.

 The cost of transport to and from classes depends on the type and size of university a student is at, and of course if they are living on campus.